det/random_insert/README.md

 You can see that avl_array quickly overtakes vector despite its poor cache behaviour and btree_array scales without sacraficing cache efficiency.

-If you would like to run the benchmarks yourself, checkout this repository and type "make run"
+If you would like to run the benchmarks yourself, clone this repository and type "make run"